FindArticles FindArticles

 Table of Contents

-• 48MP telephoto unlocks 8x optical reach
+• 48MP telephoto brings up to 8x optical zoom

-• New camera bar and imaging pipeline
+• New camera bar, and imaging pipeline

-• Aluminum unibody, cooling, and durability
+• Aluminum unibody, cooling, & durability

 • Front camera and creator tools

-• Battery, eSIM, and storage options
+• Battery, eSIM, and storage

-New camera bar and imaging pipeline
+New camera bar, and imaging pipeline

-Aluminum unibody, cooling, and durability
+Aluminum unibody, cooling, & durability

 Front camera and creator tools

-Battery, eSIM, and storage options
+Battery, eSIM, and storage

-How it compares and why it matters
+How it stacks up and why it matters

 Latest News